-The red indicator light on the front of the tape drive will be lit only when the tape drive is actually being accessed.
+The indicator light on the front of the tape drive will be lit only when the tape drive is actually being accessed.

 - 9. Carefully reconnect electricity to the computer and boot up as normal. - 10.
-Perform a system test following the instructions in Section 3.3. - 11.
-After the tape subsystem has passed diagnostics, screw in the shielded round cable connector to the endplate of the controller card. - 12.
-Replace the slot cover screw, removed earlier, to secure the endplate of the tape controller card in its slot. - 13.
+Perform a system test following the instructions in Section 3.3: System Test After Installation. - 11.
+After the tape subsystem has passed diagnostics, screw in the shielded round cable connector to the endplate of the controller card. - Replace the slot cover screw, removed earlier, to secure the endplate of the tape controller card in its slot. - 13.
 Slide the cover back on the system and replace the cover mounting screws. - 14.
 Congratulations!
 You have successfully completed your streaming tape subsystem installation.
-Boot up the system, and proceed to Section 4 for an introduction of the streaming tape software.
+Boot up the system, and proceed to Section 4: Introduction to EVTAPE Software.

-3.2.3 Micro Channel Tape Installation
+Micro Channel Tape Installation